Legality Of Cannabis In Massachusetts, U.S. In Question, While Mexico Moves Forward

 Despite the conflicting stance between several states and the United States federal government, other nearby nations are moving forward with plans to make cannabis more readily available.
 For example, Mexico’s government overwhelmingly voted in favor of changing the legality of cannabis for medicinal purposes.
 Although recreational drug use is still illegal in Mexico, medical marijuana is now available in the nation south of the United States border.

 To the north, Canada has allowed medicinal marijuana usage since 2001.
 More recently, Prime Minister Justin Trudeau introduced a bill that would make marijuana legal throughout Canada for recreational drug use.
-Other nations that allow legal recreational usage include Uruguay, Portugal and Jamaica.
+Other nations that allow legal recreational usage include Uruguay, Portugal, and Jamaica.

 Legalization Backslide in Massachusetts